bmc/classutil/index.md

 Please see the [API documentation][] for additional information.

-## Generating Java Beans from Scala maps
+## Generating Java Beans from Scala objects

 ### Overview

+ClassUtil also supports two ways to generate beans, on the fly, from Scala objects; these capabilities are useful when you have to interact with APIs that require Java Beans, but you don't have the option or desire to mark all the bean fields with Scala's `@BeanProperty` annotation.
+([Case classes][] and final classes are two good examples.)

+To this end, ClassUtil provides two solutions:

-ClassUtil also supports a `MapToBean` capability, which generates Java Beans on the fly, from Scala maps.
-It traverses a map, converting each name/value pair into a Java Beans `get` method.
-This capability is useful if you need to generate data on the fly, for use with an API, but the API only accepts Java Beans.
+- `MapToBean`, which traverses a map and convert each name/value pair into a Java Beans `get` method.

-`MapToBean` will recursively convert values that are, themselves, maps.
+- `ScalaObjectToBean`, which takes a Scala object, looks for methods that take no parameters and return a value, and generates an object with `get` methods for those methods.

+Both approaches will, by default, recursively convert objects.
+(See below for more details.)

+### `MapToBean`

+`MapToBean` takes, as input, a `Map` object and generates a Java Bean with `get` methods for each key/value pair in the map.
+By default, `MapToBean` recursively converts values that are, themselves, maps.
+That is, if the value for a map key is, itself, a map, `MapToBean` will convert that map to a bean, too.
+Recursive generation can be disabled, if desired.

 The `MapToBean` Scala object contains the method that performs the transformation.